 Fueling and hydration are two factors with countless permutations, and it is a significant challenge to get them just right.
 When cycling, two problems arise when our fluid-electrolyte balance is off—dehydration and overhydration.

 A cyclist can enter a dehydrated state when they don’t appropriately replace water and sodium losses in sweat and urine as they ride.
 When experienced at low levels, this common condition produces little to no performance effects or symptoms.
+The danger of overhydration for cyclists is a more significant concern that’s often overlooked.

 Moderate to severe dehydration levels adversely affect performance and lead to hydration-related illness in some cases.
 Many cyclists encounter this condition or know a fellow rider who has.
 It happens frequently, and most seasoned cyclists know how to prevent and treat the issue—a sensible hydration strategy.